-Similar to adding the customer you can add products that are already available in the Teamleader database to your work order.
-Add as many products as you like, together with the amount you used!
+Similar to adding work hours you can add products that are already available in the Teamleader database to your work order.
+Add as many products as you like together with the amount you used!

-Finished entering products?
-Add some additional comments and photos to complete the picture.
+You can also add some additional items to the work order, such as a description, distance and photos to complete the picture.
 This way, you and your co-workers will know if there is anything special that’s best not to be forgotten.

 Completely finished?
-Collect all the data in a PDF file and let the customer sign on the spot.
+Tap on 'finalise' to collect all the data in a PDF file and let the customer sign on the spot.
 Save the work order and send it directly to the office!

 2. Prepare a work order from a meeting

 This happens a lot in companies that have a field service and an office staff.
 For example, the office staff can arrange a meeting for the technicians of the field service.

 As the office staff, you can create a meeting in Teamleader so your technician knows where to go.
 Even better, via the tablet icon you can already prepare a few things for him.
 You’ll get two options: either you partially fill in the work order based on an existing quotation, or you can choose to manually add some data.
 You can add a description of the tasks to be performed or the required materials.
 That way, your technician will know what to expect!

 After you’ve saved the work order you’ll be able to locate it in the web version of Teamleader under the according customer.
 You’ll find the PDF under ‘Files’ and the hours spent below ‘Unbilled time spent’.
 You’ll find a couple of actions you can undertake there: